conor1982/Iris_Project_2020/README.md

 ```
 ### Overview of Data

-In researching the dataset, it is undertood that their is 150 rows of data.
-The variable measurements are in CM and there is three variants (species) of Iris in the dataset.
+In researching the dataset, it is undertood that their are 150 rows of data.
+The variable measurements are in CM and there are three variants (species) of Iris in the dataset.

 I felt it useful to create an overview of the dataset in Python.
 This included: